Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/tracepoints.rst

 mlx5 driver provides internal tracepoints for tracking and debugging using kernel tracepoints interfaces (refer to Documentation/trace/ftrace.rst).

-For the list of support mlx5 events, check /sys/kernel/tracing/events/mlx5/.
+For the woke list of support mlx5 events, check /sys/kernel/tracing/events/mlx5/.

 tc and eswitch offloads tracepoints: